Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Warehouse

-A 'warehouse' in Inventory Planner is automatically created based on warehouses or locations set up in your connected platform(s).
+A "warehouse" in Inventory Planner is automatically created based on warehouses or locations set up in your connected platform(s).
 Warehouses will reflect sales and performance metrics for only that location.
 Settings such as lead time and days of stock can be configured for each warehouse.

-For Amazon connections, you will see an FBA 'warehouse' set up for each country in the Amazon region and an FBM warehouse for the entire region.
-(FBA is fulfilled by Amazon, and FBM is fulfilled by merchant.)
+For Amazon connections, you will see an FBA "warehouse" set up for each country in the Amazon region and an FBM warehouse for the entire region.
+(FBA is "Fulfilled by Amazon," and FBM is "Fulfilled by Merchant".)

 Warehouses cannot be deleted from Inventory Planner.
 Instead, you should disable any warehouse that you will not need for replenishment, planning, and reporting purposes.